tinoryj/ELECT/AE_INSTRUCTION.md

 bash scripts/exp/Exp4-recovery.sh
 ```

-*Results:* In addition to the summarized performance results, we present a detailed summary of the recovery time results in various formats.
-Depending on the number of running rounds conducted, the formats include options such as a single round summary (run experiment with one round), or more comprehensive data sets featuring average, maximum, and minimum values (run experiment with 2~4 rounds), as well as average values with a 95% Student-T distribution confidence interval (run experiment more than five rounds).
-These summaries are available in the `scripts/exp/` directory and can be found in the file named `Exp4-recovery.log`.
+*Results:* These summaries are available in the `scripts/exp/` directory and can be found in the file named `Exp4-recovery.log`.

 * For ELECT, the recovery time is the time cost of retrieving the LSM-trees from the replication nodes and decoding the SSTables.
 The result will be output as in the example shown below.